Four cubes labeled Plan, Do, Check, and Act illustrate the PDCA cycle used for quality management in the FuMaMa researach project.

 Funded by ProFIT

-Software development in the automotive industry makes use of the ISO 26262-6 for functional safety precisely because the developed software has to take over safety relevant tasks.
-For example, software designed for steering control or a braking system is safety relevant because failure of the software can cause bodily harm or injury.
-ISO 26262-6 therefore prescribes quality assurance measures that must be applied during the development of such software products.
+Software development in the automotive industry follows ISO 26262-6, as the developed software handles safety-critical tasks.
+For example, software designed for steering control or a braking system is safety relevant.
+A software failure in these areas could lead to injury or serious accidents.
+That is why ISO 26262-6 defines strict quality assurance steps for development of such software products.

 The motivation of the cooperation project aimed at holistic quality management within the framework of the PDCA model.
-With regards to a continuous improvement process, it was not only necessary to systematically measure and check the quality situation, but also to effectively and efficiently improve both.
+For continuous improvement, it was essential not only to systematically measure and check quality but also to improve it effectively and efficiently.

 The main focus of the project was on the automation of measure determination.
 Based on the identified compliance status in a project, the comprehensive set of options was used to define those actions that would produce compliance efficiently and effectively.
 For this purpose, a to-do-list generator was developed that proposed suitable countermeasures based on the fuzzy set theory for given distributions of the quality parameters as well as their aggregation by the quality model.
 Beyond mere assessments, countermeasures were also identified and the PDCA cycle was fully implemented.
 This corresponded to the high practical demand for efficient, high quality software development.